Chirag-ahir/SFC-Preparation/README.md

 - Marketing Reports: Analyzing customer responses to marketing campaigns and engagement levels.<br>

 What is bucket field?<br>
 Bucket fields in Salesforce reports allow users to categorize report records into groups without creating complex formulas or custom fields.
+For example, you can create a bucket field to categorize accounts based on their annual revenue ranges or to group leads by age groups.

 What is report builder?<br>
 The report builder is a visual drag and drop tool which you use to create reports and edit existing ones.
 The report builder is where you choose a report type, report format, and the fields that make up your report.